eclipse-theia/theia-website/src/docs/authoring_extensions.md

 yarn start <path to workspace>
 ```

-and point your browser to http://localhost:3000.
+Point your browser to <http://localhost:3000>.
 Then choose _Edit > Say Hello_ from the menu: A message "Hello World!" should pop up.

 ## Executing the Extension In Electron